 Capt.
 Arnaud du Bédat

-Following five years flying for a number of European airlines and another five years flying in Florida, Arnaud joined IFALPA in 2002.
-Based in Paris near the ICAO EUR/NAT Office, he serves as Senior Technical Officer responsible for the AAP, ADO, DG and SEC Committees and represents the Federation in related industry Panels and Study Groups.
+Following five years flying for a number of European airlines and another five years flying for private operators based in South Florida and the Bahamas, Arnaud joined IFALPA in 2002.
+Working closely with the ICAO EUR/NAT Office in Paris, he serves as Senior Technical Officer Europe, responsible for the AAP, ADO, DG and SEC Committees as well as IFALPA's accident investigation activities, and represents the Federation in many related industry Panels, Working Groups, Study Groups and Task Forces.
 He flies business jets on a part-time basis.
 A classical organist, he also enjoys playing at his local church.

 Capt.
 Wolfgang Absmeier

 A former fighter pilot and reception test pilot of the German Air Force, flying the Phantom F4-F, Wolfgang started his civilian career with LTU International Airways flying Lockheed Tri-Star and A330s.
 In 1998, he joined the Airbus Delivery Centre in Hamburg where he conducted test, reception and customer acceptance flights of A319s and A321s.
 In 2000, Wolfgang graduated from the French test pilot school EPNER, and subsequently moved to Toulouse to take up a position as an experimental test pilot.
 He is mainly involved in the A380 and A350 XWB programmes.

 Capt.
 Mark Feuerstein